The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: A Provincial in Paris

+Ren\'e's conversion to Catholicism, which had a profound effect on his spiritual life, created difficulties for him at the \'Ecole Normale.
+Gateaux explained in a letter to Poyet (quoted in \citett{Bessieres1934}) that his conversion was received badly by his fellows and some professors.
+Several pages are devoted to Gateaux in B\'essi\`eres' biography of Poyet (\citett{Bessieres1934}).
+So far, all efforts to locate Poyet's personal papers have been fruitless, nevertheless, the obituary by Gonthiez and Janet in \citet{AnnuaireENS} testifies not only to the incomprehension felt by Gateaux's fellows, but also to how they were impressed by the similarity of the methods used by him to progress in his mathematical and spiritual lives.\footnote{\citet {Bessieres1934} provides a surprising picture of the mystic atmosphere present at the \'Ecole Normale around Poyet.}

-In 1910, Gateaux passed the Agr\'egation of mathematical sciences.
-This was the normal way for a youg normalien who wanted to enter an academic carreer, to become a secondary school teacher after the Ecole Normale study while he prepared his thesis.
-Most of the French mathematicians of the time, Hadamard, Lebesgue, Fr\'echet\dots had followed this path.
-On July 8th, 1912 a ministerial decree appointed Gateaux as Professor of Mathematics at the Lyc\'ee of Bar-le-Duc, the maintown of the d\'epartement of Meuse, 250 km east from Paris, and not very distant from his native Vitry-le-Fran\c cois.
+In 1910, Gateaux passed the Agr\'egation of mathematical sciences where he obtained the 11th rank out of~16.
+This was not a very good rank, so it left him no possibility of obtaining a grant to devote himself entirely to research, as had been the case for Joseph P\'er\`es, for instance (on which I shall comment later).
+On 8 July 1912, a ministerial decree appointed Gateaux as Professor of Mathematics at the Lyc\'ee of Bar-le-Duc, the principal town of the d\'epartement of Meuse, 250 km east from Paris, and not very distant from his native town.